Kitware/vtk-examples/src/CSharp.md

 # CSharp Examples

 !!! info
     [This table](/Coverage/CSharpVTKClassesUsed.md) shows the VTK classes covered by the examples.
+For each VTK class it lists examples using it.
+It is really useful when searching for example(s) using a particular class.

 !!! info
     [This table](/Coverage/CSharpVTKClassesNotUsed.md) shows VTK classes that do not have an example.
 Please add examples in your area of expertise!